BMW M3 (E30)

 During the 1980s, buyers who wanted performance didn't have much of a choice as there were ordinary cars whose power was below 100 hp and those exotics that could only be afforded by people with deep pockets.
 And then in 1986, the M3 appeared, which offered most of what the exotics had, but at a much more affordable price.

-The M3 wasn't the first M car, but it was probably more significant.
+The M3 wasn't the first M car, but it was probably the most significant.
 The first M car was called the M1 and went on sale in 1978.
 It was done in collaboration with Lamborghini and had a 210ci (3.5 L) I6 engine in the middle.

 Next in line was the M6, a coupe based on the 6-Series that went on sale in 1983 and the M5, a sedan based on the 5-Series that was introduced as a 1985 model.